-The authentication process is a pipeline through which users can be validated by one or several systems.
-As a developer, you can authenticate users to anything you wish, rather than be limited by what Liferay Portal supports out of the box.
+The authentication process in Liferay Portal is a pipeline through which users can be validated by one or several systems.
+Liferay Portal’s flexibility and extensibility makes it possible for you to make it authenticate users to anything you wish, rather than be limited by what it supports out of the box.

 Here’s how authentication works under most circumstances:

 Users provide their credentials to the Login Portlet to begin an authenticated session in a browser.

 Alternatively, credentials are provided to Liferay Portal’s API endpoints, where they are sent in an HTTP BASIC Auth header.